 Captain America and Miles Morales' Complicated Relationship

 Just because two people fight Super Villains doesn't mean they'll automatically get along.
 And that goes double when murder prophecies and evil clones are concerned!
-That's the case with Miles Morales and Captain America who met back up again in this week's MILES MORALES: SPIDER-MAN #3!
+That's the case with Miles Morales and Captain America.

 The heroes worked well together, but there's still plenty of weirdness between the two of them.
 To get into that, we have to rewind a few years to the events of CIVIL WAR II.